Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Comparison of approaches

-The results given in Figure \ref{fig:shrink} show that for all but the Poyiadjis $\mathcal{O}(N)$ algorithm, the variance in the score estimate is approximately linearly increasing with time.
-For the Poyiadjis $\mathcal{O}(N)$, the variance is increasing quadratically in line with the established theoretical results.
+The results given in Figure \ref{fig:shrink} show that for all but the Poyiadjis $\mathcal{O}(N)$ algorithm the standard deviation of the score estimate is increasing at a rate of $T^{-1/2}$, giving a variance that is increasing approximately linearly with time.
+For the Poyiadjis $\mathcal{O}(N)$, the variance is increasing quadratically (standard deviation is increasing linearly) in line with the established theoretical results.
 As for the $\mathcal{O}(N^2)$ algorithm, the variance increases only linearly, as expected, but at an increased computational cost compared to the $\mathcal{O}(N)$ algorithms.
 The variance could be further reduced by increasing the number of particles, but this will lead to a further increase in the computational cost.
 While the variance of the $\mathcal{O}(N^2)$ is only linearly increasing, it is worth noting that it is larger than what is given by our algorithm for all values of $\lambda$.

-The fixed-lag smoother, on the other hand, performs well in terms of both bias and variance, and we note that, while not shown in Figure \ref{fig:shrink}, varying the lag about $\log(T)$ does not dramatically change the outcome, but $L=10$ seems to give the best result.
-However, while the fixed-lag smoother appears to work well when estimating the score, it struggles to accurately estimate the observed information (see Figure \ref{fig:OIM}), with a large bias for a range of lags ($1\leq L \leq 100$).
+For estimating the score, the fixed-lag smoother performs well in terms of both bias and variance, and we note that, while not shown in Figure \ref{fig:shrink}, varying the lag about $\log(T)$ does not dramatically change the outcome, but $L=10$ seems to give the best result.
+However, while the fixed-lag smoother appears to work well when estimating the score, it struggles to accurately estimate the observed information, with a large bias for a range of lags ($1\leq L \leq 100$).
 This is because the fixed-lag approach reduces the variability in the estimates of $\nabla \log p(x_{1:t},y_{1:t}|\theta)$ associated with each particle, which means that it under-estimates the first term in Louis's identity \eqref{eq:24}.
 Whilst our approach also reduces the variability in the estimates of $\nabla \log p(x_{1:t},y_{1:t}|\theta)$ associated with each particle, we are able to correct for this within the Rao-Blackwellisation scheme (see Section \ref{sec:rao-blackwellisation} for details).
 This drawback is further explored in Section \ref{sec:struct-autor-model}.